Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Further Analyses

 \subsection{Trends across different model sizes}

+Table~\ref{tab:scalemodel} presents the results with \texttt{Qwen3} models of different sizes (1.7B, 4B, 8B) and reveals clear scaling trends.
+As expected, larger models achieve stronger baselines: mean accuracy increases by approximately 86\% from 1.7B to 4B, with a more modest 3\% relative gain from 4B to 8B.
+Self-Certainty shows a similar pattern, rising by 62\% from 1.7B to 4B , followed by a 14\% relative decrease at 8B, suggesting diminishing returns and possible overconfidence effects at larger scales.

-Table~\ref{tab:scalemodel} reveals clear trends across Qwen3 models of different sizes (1.7B, 4B, 8B).
-As expected, larger models achieve stronger baselines, with overall accuracy rising from 0.35 (1.7B) to 0.65 (4B) and 0.67 (8B), while Self-Certainty peaks at 0.73 for the 4B model before slightly dropping to 0.63 at 8B.
-Despite stronger baselines leaving less headroom, UID-based methods continue to provide meaningful gains.
-Local uniformity (Low UID $3\sigma$) delivers consistent improvements across all scales, raising performance to 0.41 for 1.7B, 0.69 for 4B, and 0.69 for 8B, showing that enforcing local smoothness stabilizes reasoning regardless of size.
-By contrast, global non-uniformity (Hgh UID var) scales particularly well: while the 1.7B model only reaches 0.37, the 4B and 8B models rise to 0.66 and 0.70, with the latter achieving the best overall score in the table. \textit{These results suggest a size-dependent effect: smaller models benefit most from local smoothing, whereas larger models derive greater advantage from global non-uniformity in surprisal distribution.}
+Despite reduced headroom from stronger baselines, UID-based methods continue to provide meaningful relative improvements.
+Local uniformity yields consistent gains across all scales, improving performance by 17\% for 1.7B, 6\% for 4B, and 3\% for 8B, indicating that enforcing local smoothness stabilizes reasoning regardless of model size.
+In contrast, global non-uniformity exhibits a pronounced scaling effect: while the 1.7B model improves by only 6\%, the 4B and 8B models gain 2\% and 4\%, respectively, with the 8B model achieving the strongest overall performance in the table. \textit{These results suggest a size-dependent effect: smaller models benefit more from local smoothing, whereas larger models increasingly exploit global non-uniformity in surprisal distribution.}

+\begin{AIbox}{Takeaway 4.1 for Scaling with Model Size} UID-guided reasoning selection scales with model capacity. \end{AIbox}